 Have a goal in mind

-When it comes to internships for high school students in Chicago, you’ll find different opportunities in various fields.
+When it comes to internships for high school students, you’ll find different opportunities in various fields.
 Simply follow the tips mentioned above and find a program that fulfills your requirements.
 Get started right away as an internship can add significant value to your resume.